Clustering What Matters: Optimal Approximation for Clustering with Outliers: Extensions

 \subsection{Colorful $k$-Median}

 This is an orthogonal generalization of \kmedwo to ensure a certain notion of \emph{fairness} in the solution (see \cite{JiaSS20}).
 Suppose the set of points $X$ is partitioned into $\ell$ different colors $X_1 \uplus X_2 \uplus \ldots \uplus X_\ell$.
 We are also given the corresponding number of outliers $m_1, m_2, \ldots, m_\ell$.
 The goal is to find a set of at most facilities $C$ to minimize the connection cost of all except at most $m_t$ outliers from each color class $X_t$, i.e., we want to minimize the cost function: $\sum_{t = 1}^\ell \deltam{m_t}(X_t, C)$.
-This follows a generalizations of the well-known $k$-\textsc{Center} problem introduced by Badnyapadhyay et al.~\cite{Bandyapadhyay0P19} and studied in \cite{AneggAKZ20,JiaSS20} , called \textsc{Colorful $k$-Center}.
+This follows a generalizations of the well-known $k$-\textsc{Center} problem introduced in \cite{Bandyapadhyay0P19} and \cite{AneggAKZ20,JiaSS20} , called \textsc{Colorful $k$-Center}.
 Similar generalization of \textsc{Facility Location} has also been studied in \cite{chekuri2022algorithms}.

 Using our ideas, we can find an FPT approximation parameterized by $k$, $m = \sum_{t = 1}^\ell m_t$, and $\epsilon$.
 To this end, we sample sufficiently many points from each color class $X_t$ separately, and argue that it preserves the cost appropriately.
 The technical details follow the same outline as that for $k$-Median with $m$ Outliers.
 In particular, during the enumeration phase---just like that for \kmedwo---we obtain several instances of \kmed.
 That is, our algorithm is \emph{color-agnostic} after constructing the coreset.
 Thus, we obtain a tight $(1+\frac{2}{e}+\epsilon)$-approximation for this problem.
-This is the first non-trivial true approximation for this problem -- previous work by Gupta et al.~\cite{GuptaMZ21} only gives a \emph{pseudo-approximation}, i.e., a solution with cost at most a constant times that of an optimal cost, but using slightly more than $k$ facilities.
+This is the first non-trivial true approximation for this problem -- previous work \cite{GuptaMZ21} only gives a \emph{pseudo-approximation}, i.e., a solution with cost at most a constant times that of an optimal cost, but using slightly more than $k$ facilities.